John Sund was born in Copenhagen. He is a self-taught guitarist, composer, arranger and producer.

 His own working groups includes: Acoustic Sense (formed 2002), with John Ehde (cello), Bent Clausen (vibraphone), Morten Lundsby (contrabass) and Yohanier Ramon (percussion) and World On A String (formed 2003), with Bjarke Falgren (violin/co-leader), Morten Lundsby (bass) and Mirwais Fedai (tabla).
 Works also as a freelance musician in many different contexts.
 In addition, he regularly dives into projects of a larger scale, such as recent projects like Acoustic Sense in a collaboration with the Bulgarian inspired vocal ensemble GLAS entitled Reaching Out or composing works of a larger scale for different classical constellations.
 Recent projects includes SUND● SABRI● ROSE● FEDAI, with the north indian sarangi player Kamal Sabri, Danish classical singer Rose Svastha and the young tabla player Mirwais Fedai, world-music ensemble Global Tunes led by the Palestinian oud player Bilal Irshed, a trio collaboration with saxophonist Morten Carlsen and Cuban percussionist Yohan Ramon.
 Moreover working in the studio with Danish/British prog. rock king Robin Taylor, collaborations with “roots percussionist” Sylvester Agbedoglo from Togo and the exiting duo Duometric Events with the imaginative ghanian percussionist Ayi Solomon – to name a few.

 John Sund musical work moves in the borderland between jazz and world music with influences from classical music and is always in a constant search for new expressions and directions.
+Although his main instrument undoubtedly is the guitar, he is also more than eligible on the mandolin, electric bass and ukulele.

 John’s compositional output consists predominantly of a multitude of major and minor compositions for his own groups, but he has also contributed to other artists / CD releases, including Lelo Nika and Ayi Solomon.
 He has written major works for such ensembles as the Danish Radio Big Band, Danish Radio Workshop Group, Global Tunes and Copenhagen Art Ensemble.